myros/remote-cache-purger/readme.txt

 One common method of caching content for websites is via the use of reverse proxy caching.
 Common examples of this are <a href="https://www.varnish-cache.org/">Varnish</a> and <a href="https://www.nginx.com/">Nginx</a>.
 These systems allow a website to update content and have the visitor's experience cached without the need for complex plugins storing the files locally and using up a user's disk space.

-A reverse proxy cache is installed in front of a server and reviews requests.
-If the page being requested is already cached, it delivers the cached content.
-Otherwise it generates the page and the cache on demand.

 The Remote Cache Purger plugin sends a request to delete (aka flush) the cached data of a page or post to remote server(s).

 = How It Works =